vollk/multipleSorter/readme.md

 With this tool yot should define extractors  - functions, that map item from your sorted array to some value.
 This value should be comparable using < and > operators. (string, number, DateTime object, etc...)
-Then you should crete comparator from your extractor functions and combine them using aggregate method
+Then you should create comparator from your extractor functions and combine them using aggregate method

 ## Installation

-..in progresss
+..in progress

 ## Usage